Tata Projects: Water

-In 2017, Tata Projects and Watergen of Israel began initiatives that aim to extract drinking water from the atmosphere.
-In Connaught Place in New Delhi, Watergen installed a GEN-350G pilot where 2,000 people received drinking water from the air each day.
+In 2017, Tata Projects and Watergen of Israel began initiatives aimed at extracting drinking water from the atmosphere.
+In Connaught Place in New Delhi, Watergen installed a GEN-350G pilot.
 The Dravyavati River Rejuvenation Project involved revitalizing the Dravyavati River by recharging it with treated sewage water.
 The project included landscaping the slopes on both banks and creating parks and social spaces.